adrianbevan/MLRI/test/README.md

 <img  src="Images/Example_Detailed_Output.png" width = 600 >

-A segment of all predictions made by a trained model
+Predictions and probabilities for radioisotopes made by a trained model. ( Only displaying the two radioisotopes with the highest probabilities)

 <img  src="Images/Confusion_Matrix.png" width = 600 >